scanton/wolop/app/sunshine.coffee.md

 ##Stylus and nib

-'nib' is a CSS3 middleware that will look at our Stylus code and automaticlly insert vendor specific CSS3 rules.
+[nib](http://tj.github.io/nib/) is a CSS3 middleware that will look at our [Stylus](http://learnboost.github.io/stylus/) code and automaticlly insert vendor specific CSS3 rules.
 For example, if we define a CSS rule that is 'border-radius 10px', nib will automatically insert the '-webkit-border-radius 10px', '-moz-border-radius 10px'.... '-o-border-radius 10px'.

 Enabling nib is a little tricky.
 It requires this custom Stylus compilaton code: